Can Artificial Intelligence Chatbots Replace Humans in Psychological Treatment?

 One user shared that they understood that the chatbot was just a big language model and that it wasn't capable of "recognizing" anything.
 But this made it easier for the user to express themselves.

-Notably, a study published in the Journal of the American Medical Association in early 2023 surveyed 195 patients randomly selected from a social media forum to evaluate the responses of chatbots and human doctors.
-The results found that the chatbot responses were rated “significantly higher in both quality and empathy” than those of human doctors.
+Notably, a study published in the Journal of the American Medical Association in early 2023 surveyed 195 patients randomly selected from a social media forum to evaluate responses from chatbots and human doctors.
+The results found that the chatbot responses were rated “significantly higher in both quality and empathy” than those from human doctors.

 However, as seen in the case of NEDA’s Tessa chatbot, while previous studies have shown that chatbots deliver positive results, the reality of operation has been different.
 NEDA also acknowledges that chatbots cannot be used to replace human-operated helplines.